originphp/website/source/docs/model/validation.md

 - *rule*: this is the name of the rule to run
 - *message*: error message to display if validation fails
 - *on*: default is `null`.
 You can also set to `create` or `update` to only check validation rule when a record is created or updated.
 - *required*: default is `false`.
 If set to true then the entity must have the field and it must not be blank.
-This can cause issues if you run on this on both update and create, and then try to use saveField, validation will fail.
-If you use this then you should probably set on = create.
 - *allowBlank* - default is `false`.
 Allows validation to pass if empty values.
 Not the same as required, this allows you to skip a validation test if the value is empty.
 This is a fine grain control.
 Lets say you have a `minLength` rule on a non required field, and the value is empty.
 Validation would fail, however `allowBlank` will allow validation to pass in this instance.

 ## Validation Rules